 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy or Consulate of Ukraine for the most up-to-date information.
+Embassy or Consulate of Ukraine for up-to-date information.

 The Australian Embassy in Kyiv is not able to assist with visa applications for entry to Ukraine.
-If you need to extend your stay in Ukraine or wish to apply for temporary, long-term or permanent residence, refer to the territorial office of the State Migration Service of Ukraine at the location in which you reside.
+Refer to the territorial office of the State Migration Service of Ukraine at the location where you reside if you need to extend your stay in Ukraine or wish to apply for temporary, long-term or permanent residence.

 Transiting from Donetsk and Luhansk to other parts of Ukraine

 The Government of Ukraine has stated that foreign nationals who attempt to enter Ukrainian-controlled territory through separatist-controlled checkpoints in Donetsk and Luhansk provinces will not be permitted to subsequently pass through government checkpoints.

 Do not travel to the eastern provinces of Donetsk and Luhansk.